Introduction to Layers and Masks¶

 Usually, when you put one paint layer on top of another, the upper paint layer will be fully visible, while the layer behind it will either be obscured, occluded or only partially visible.

-You can group layers and organise the elements of your artwork.
+You can group layers and organize the elements of your artwork.

 The layer order can be changed or layers can be moved in and out of a group in the layer stack by simply holding them and dragging and dropping.
 Layers can also be copied across documents while in the subwindow mode, by dragging and dropping from one document to another.